 - For best results, steaks and chops should be at least 3/4-inch thick.
 Thinner cuts should be pan broiled. - Before broiling, trim excess fat to prevent excessive spattering or smoking.
 Cut slashes in the outer edges of the fat to prevent curling during cooking. - Season meat after cooking.
 Salt tends to draw juices out of the meat and delay browning. - · Preheat broil element 3 minutes for optimum browning. - Use a broiler pan with an insert designed to drain excess liquid and fat away from the cooking surface.
-This is to prevent spatters and smoke. - When broiling in an electric oven, the door should be opened to the broil stop position (opened about 4-inches).

-- For a brown exterior and rare interior, meat should be close to the broil element.
-For well-done meat, place the broiler pan farther from the element. - Increasing the distance between the meat and the broil element will help reduce spattering and smoking. - Foods that require turning should be turned only once during broiling.
-Turn after half the recommended cooking time.
+This is to prevent spatters and smoke. - For a brown exterior and rare interior, meat should be close to the broil element.
+For well-done meat, place the broiler pan farther from the element. - Increasing the distance between the meat and the broil element will help reduce spattering and smoking.